Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty

 \subsubsection{Effect of CHA-UC to Commitment Decisions}

-The annual average of commitment decisions made by DLR baseline is illustrated on a Texan map in Fig. \ref{fig:QGIS}(a).
-The cheapest units which comply with UC and DC PF constraints are committed, leading to aggressive line loading.
-The employment of CHA-UC leads to committing additional costly units to hedge the risks of ETO, leading to an overall relief of line loading in DLR lines, as presented in Fig. \ref{fig:QGIS}(b).
-For example, line 74, a key line connecting the south-west region and Dallas, is highly loaded in a direction to Dallas (Bus 22 to Bus 94) with an annual average of 83.5\% (normalized by line capacity) when operated by DLR baseline.
-The transition to CHA-UC led to a 8.2\%p loading relief.
-This contributes to an annual conductor health relief of 16.2\%, which translates to a 13.3 M\$ reduction in depreciation costs.
-Here, the commitment decisions took a major role; the average commitment on bus 94 increased by 22\%, and the commitment on bus 30, adjacent to the east of bus 94, increased by 28\%, leading to the reduction of power flow to Dallas and the stress on line 74.
+The annual average of commitment decisions made by DLR baseline is illustrated on a Texan map in Fig. \ref{fig:QGIS_u}.
+The cheapest units that comply with the UC and PF constraints are committed, leading to aggressive line loading.
+The employment of CHA-UC leads to committing additional costly units to hedge the risks of ETO, leading to an overall relief of line loading in DLR lines, as presented in Fig. \ref{fig:QGIS_diff}.
+For example, line 74, a key line connecting the south-west region and Dallas, is heavily loaded in a direction to Dallas (Bus 22 to Bus 94) with an annual average of 84.5\% (normalized by line capacity) when operated by DLR baseline.
+The transition to CHA-UC led to an 6.6\%p loading relief.
+This contributes to an annual conductor health relief of 13.6\%, which translates to a 108.8 M\$ reduction in depreciation costs.
+Here, the commitment decisions took a major role; the annual average commitment on bus 94 increased by 38\%, and the commitment on bus 30, adjacent to the east of bus 94, increased by 26.5\%, leading to the reduction of power flow to Dallas and stress on line 74.